fkeruzore/halox/paper/paper.md

 Dark matter halos are fundamental structures in cosmology, forming the gravitational potential wells hosting galaxies and clusters of galaxies.
 Their properties and statistical distribution (the halo mass function) are invaluable tools to infer the fundamental properties of the Universe.
-The `halox` package is a JAX-powered Python library enabling differentiable and accelerated computations of key iproperties of dark matter halos, and of the halo mass function.
+The `halox` package is a JAX-powered Python library enabling differentiable and accelerated computations of key properties of dark matter halos, and of the halo mass function.
+The automatic differentiation capabilities of `halox` enable its usage in gradient-based workflows, *e.g.* in efficient Hamiltonian Monte Carlo sampling or machine learning applications.

 # Statement of need